SurPun/AWS-Developer-Associate/Section 21: AWS Serverless Lambda/Notes.md

  - Principal must have lambda:InvokeFunctionUrl permissions
  - Same account — Identity-based Policy OR Resource-based Policy as ALLOW
  - Cross account — Identity-based Policy AND Resource Based Policy as ALLOW

+## 313. Lambda - CodeGuru Integration

+Lambda and CodeGuru Profiling IN

+- Gain insights into runtime performance of your Lambda functions using CodeGuru Profiler
+- CodeGuru creates a Profiler Group for your Lambda function
+- Supported for Java and Python runtimes
+- Activate from AWS Lambda Console
+- When activated, Lambda adds:
+ - CodeGuru Profiler layer to your function
+ - Environment variables to your function
+ - AmazonCodeGuruProfilerAgentAccess policy to your function